 A proof of accommodation in Romania, whether it’s for reservation in a hotel, a letter of invitation from a family member or from your friend, your organization or any other means of accommodation and it can also be used as you financial proof.

 Your flight ticket.
-If you are driving there, submit your driving license, green card and your vehicle’s registration.
+If you are driving there, submit your driving license, green card and your vehicle registration.

-Any additional documents which correspond to the purpose of your travel.
+Any additional documents which correspond to the purpose of your travel to your visit place.

 Visa fee for Romania